Cheap holidays to Dubai may seem like something of an impossibility. Dubai is synonymous with the glitz, glamour, and grandeur of luxury living.

-Even if you don’t have a few thousand dollars spare to drop in Louis Vuitton, the hyper-luxurious malls that Dubai is renowned for are worth a visit, right?
-Not only are these fancy supermalls home to some of the most expensive and prestigious brand names, but they also house obscure “only in Dubai” style attractions such as indoor ski centers.
-Dubai’s malls are worth a walk through if only to escape the intense desert heat for a little while.
+The hyper-luxurious malls that Dubai is renowned for are worth a visit even if you don’t plan on splurging.
+These fancy supermalls are home to some of the most expensive and prestigious brand names.
+They also house obscure “only in Dubai” style attractions such as indoor ski centers.
+Dubai’s malls are worth a walkthrough if only to escape the intense desert heat for a little while.

 Stroll Along the Scenic Coastline of JBR

 The Jumeirah Beach Residence (JBR Beach) is a long stretch of sandy white beaches and palm tree-lined promenades that sits adjacent to the Dubai Marina.
 JBR beach is a little like something you would expect to see in Southern California.

 It’s free to relax on the coast here.
 Free beach wifi and cheap refreshment stalls make this an affordable day out in Dubai.

 You also have a wonderful view of the Burj al Arab from here, making it a great place for capturing photos.
 Al Mamzar public beach is another free option and a spot that is popular for those both interested in watersports or simply lounging and tanning by the beach.

 Haggle Your Way Through Dubai’s Best Souks

 The Dubai Spice Souk in Deira is a perfect place to sample the very best Middle Eastern spices, fragrant fruit teas, and sweetly candied dates.
 If you are interested in buying perfumes, cross the road to Sikkat Al Khali Street.
 Here you can browse all things feminine and fragrant – from ouds sold in ornate vials to incense, essential oils and bespoke custom made scents crafted especially for you.